1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 IN THE TREATMENT ROOM

-- Hand washing/drying and sanitization options should be available for practitioner and patient.
+- Hand sanitization options are available for practitioner and patient.

 - Hand washing will occur before and after treatment (both practitioner and patient).